jholt3/web-app-blog/README.md

-# Project Post-it Backend
+# Project Post-it

-This is the server directory for a blog web application named "Post-it"
+This is the directory for a blog web application named "Post-it".
+The user can add a post by going to the "Add Post" page and entering information into the forms.
+Once the post is created, it will appear on the "Posts" page, which includes all of the posts.
+In order to edit or delete a post, click on the title of the post and click on the "edit" or "delete" button on that specific post's show page.

 ## Routes